agoramachina/kaldao-web/README.md

 # Kaldao Fractal Visualizer v0.3.2

-A powerful, interactive fractal visualization application that creates stunning kaleidoscopic patterns with real-time audio reactivity and comprehensive mobile support.
+An interactive fractal visualization application that creates kaleidoscopic patterns with real-time audio reactivity and comprehensive mobile support.
 Built with WebGL for high-performance rendering.

 ## 🌟 Features